shawn-nyk/tp/docs/DeveloperGuide.md

     additional check for nullity in the parameter passed in is required

-**Conclusion**: Our group settled on the first design, since it better adheres to OOP principles such as Single Responsiblity Principle.
+**Conclusion**: Our group settled on the first design, since it better adheres to OOP principles such as Single Responsibility Principle.
 Our design meant that each specific `Item` command is only dependent on the `Item` itself and not subjected to the changes in implementation of the other `Item` classes.
 This means that it will only have one reason to change.
 Moreover, this leads to lower coupling, which makes maintenance, integration and testing easier.
 This ended up being a good choice as we had some changes in the parsing requirements of one